Ectroverse/EctroverseDjango/README.md

 - new player tutorial
 - map bonuses? ancients
 - do we need the market?
-- move the menu button to the main header and perhaps draw it nicely
 - add device fingerprinting to prevent double accounts
 - add sliders for mobile version forms